deuscode/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Remove-PSSession.md

 These commands show how to close a PSSession based on its instance ID (RemoteRunspaceID).

-The first command uses the Get-PSsession cmdlet to get the PSSessions in the current session.
+The first command uses the Get-PSSession cmdlet to get the PSSessions in the current session.
 It uses a pipeline operator (|) to send the PSSessions to the Format-Table cmdlet (alias: ft), which formats their ComputerName and InstanceID properties in a table.
 The AutoSize parameter ("auto") compresses the columns for display.